Methods of Abortion

 Methotrexate and Vaginal or Oral Misoprostol

-In Canada, methotrexate and misoprostol are used together for medical abortion up to 49 days of pregnancy.
+In Canada, prior to access to Mifegymiso or the RU486 drug, methotrexate and misoprostol were used together for medical abortion up to 49 days of pregnancy.

 Methotrexate breaks down the cell layer that attaches the embryo to the wall of the uterus, depriving the embryo of essential nutrients and resulting in its death.32,33